BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-07-15 W7 Reflect:

-* Lucky on the Quiz 4, good result.
-One major mistake on the Part B Q2: I should calculate from Y direction but not X. And careful on the book keeping.
+* Lucky on the Quiz 4, I got a good result.
+One major mistake on the Part B Q2: I should calculate from Y direction but not X. And careful on my book keeping.
 * It might worth to list down all the key concepts, equation, examples in calculus 3 before the mid-term exam.
-I think I might lost a little bit now, and I am not fully confidence to integrate or even connect all of those knowledge points under time pressure.
-Need to wrap them up.
-* The root cause is,
+* I am a little bit lost, maybe flooded by the concepts within short time period.
-  * Too many concepts within short time period.
-Flooded and confused.
+  * Focus on the key concepts, and leave the minor things aside.
-  * I am not really going through the proof part of Stoke's theorem.
-Need to think and digest those formulas, understand the motivation, how we get them, and the connection.
+  * Go through the proof part, and reference other reading materials for better understanding.
-  * More practice.
+  * A little bit more practice.
+Summary.

 # Reference